vadubey78945-spec/ros-mcp-server/examples/1_turtlesim/README.md

 # Example - TurtleSim
-This is an example using the simplest possible 'robot' in the ROS ecosystem: TurtleSim!
+For users who want to test the MCP server without needing to install ROS, this is an example that provides a dockerized ROS2  container preinstalled with the simplest possible 'robot' in the ROS ecosystem - TurtleSim.

 Turtlesim is a lightweight simulator for learning ROS / ROS 2.
 It illustrates what ROS does at the most basic level to give you an idea of what you will do with a real robot or a robot simulation later on.

-This example includes a docker container (preinstalled with turtlesim on ROS2) to enable users who haven't used ROS to jump straight into testing the MCP server.

 ## Prerequisites